omab/django-social-auth/doc/configuration.rst

 Exceptions
 ----------

-- This set of exceptions were introduced to describe the situations a bit more than the old ``ValueError`` usually raised::
+- This set of exceptions was introduced to describe the situations a bit more than the old ``ValueError`` usually raised::

     SocialAuthBaseException - Base class for all social auth exceptions